 The Dolomites do not disappoint, but a heavy pack will make you want to turn back.

-Packing List for Dolomites "Hut-to-Hut" Experience
+Packing List for Dolomites Hut to Hut Hiking with Kids Experience

 Alta Via 1 Northern Half with Kids: 4-5 days.